dirkt68/iCEGenius/README.md

   - includes (*.h files)
   - libs (*.lib files)
   - src (main code)

+## Support
+- Any suggestions are welcome!
+I will not be super active all the time, but I'd like to maintain the project as much as I can.

 ## Wishlist
 - add linux and mac support